SpikeGadgets/SpikeGadgets.github.io/docs/networkapi.md

     network.sendStimulationStopGroup(2)
 ```

-1. As you can see, the first thing to do is to initialize the hardware connection.
-This is because for low latency, hardware messages are sent via a separate socket sent directly to Trodes and that socket will need to be initialized.
+1. The first thing to do is to initialize the hardware connection.
+This is because for low latency, hardware messages are sent via a separate socket directly connected to Trodes and that socket will need to be initialized.
 2. Next, a StimulationCommand object was created and parameters set, randomly for the example.
 3. Finally, the user can send the parameters over to the hardware using `sendStimulationParams`.
 4. To trigger a start or stop command for any of the groups/slots, call the `sendStimulation(Start/Stop)(Group/Slot)` functions.